Coffee Tasting Terms

-Twisty Usually a negative term, meaning a coffee that shows different characteristics in a single cup or from cup to cup.
+Twisty Sometimes a negative term, meaning a coffee that shows different characteristics in a single cup or from cup to cup.
 On the other hand, consider Ethiopian Harrar--a coffee that could be called "twisty", but in a good sense in that it's dry processing produces a sort of "wild" flavor that makes it very intriguing and interesting to both the nose and the palate.

 Terms Used in green Coffee bean Roasting

-Second Crack This is the stage during the roasting process where your coffee enters the "dark roasted" realm.
+Second Crack This is the point during the roasting process where your coffee enters the "dark roasted" realm.
 After the First Crack noise subsides, a few moments pass.
 How long depends on your roaster, how big your roast batch is, the type of bean, and a lot of other things and then the Second Crack begins.
 At this point the woody matter in the bean begins to change.
 The Second Crack is more rapid, (kind of like Rice Crispies).
 The Second Crack is a major reference point for roasters.
 They often speak of roasting "just short of the second crack; just into the second crack, well into the second crack, etc.

 Coffee Bean Grades, Types of Green Coffee Beans and Other Terms